yasse-ofc/yasse-crawlers/README.md

 ❌ means won't do.

+&nbsp;

+### [Project Related]

+- 🚧 Adopt micro commits strategy
+  - Commit for atomic changes so that errors and bugs can be resolved faster
+- 🚧 Integrate backend and frontend
+- 🚧 Creating an RESTful API using Express so the user can read from DB without having access to it

+&nbsp;

+### [Proxy Related]

+- ✅ Use proxies
+- 🚧 Creating a proxy pool with auto renew to avoid Cloudflare blocking

+&nbsp;

+### [Crawler Related]

 - ✅ Created the crawlers for the following sites:
   - [BRMangas](https://brmangas.net)
   - [MangaHost](https://mangahosted.com) (WIP)
   - [MangaToon](https://mangatoon.mobi) (WIP)
   - [Mangalivre](https://mangalivre.net) (WIP)
-- ✅ Use proxies
-- ✅ Created DB (MongoDB)
 - ✅ Send multiple requests at once
 - ✅ Using Puppeteer for JS Rendering
 - ✅ Created list of relevant sites to use
+- 🚧 Change crawler structure
+- 🚧 Set random timer to requests
+- 🚧 Creating crawlers for a lot of sites

 &nbsp;

-- 🚧 Adopt micro commits strategy
-  - Commit for atomic changes so that errors and bugs can be resolved faster
+### [DB Related]

+- ✅ Created DB (MongoDB)
 - 🚧 Create backup DB
 - 🚧 Update DB on demand

-- 🚧 Change crawler structure
-- 🚧 Set random timer to requests
-- 🚧 Integrate backend and frontend
-- 🚧 Creating crawlers for a lot of sites
+&nbsp;

+### [Frontend Related]

 - 🚧 Create search bar to take user input
 - 🚧 Creating frontend for the site using React
 - 🚧 Create responsive dropdown menu for series type selection
-- 🚧 Creating a proxy pool with auto renew to avoid Cloudflare blocking
-- 🚧 Creating an RESTful API using Express so the user can read from DB without having access to it

 &nbsp;

+### [Limitations]

 - ❌ Read manga through site
   - It will only redirect the user to another manga site